As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Dahlonega Gold Belt (Old)

 The Dahlonega Gold Belt!
 Once the heart of the Georgia Gold Rush, this gold belt extends in a broad swath across the state.
-Fun fact: before the famous California Gold Rush was the Georgia Gold Rush in the 1820s.
+Fun fact: the Georgia Gold Rush occurred in the 1820s before the famous California Gold Rush.

 Today, the town is a charming tourist spot where you can visit the Dahlonega Gold Museum and explore historic mines like the Consolidated Gold Mine.